 Tastings are also offered by prior appointment for serious wine enthusiasts and club members during good weather months (typically April-September) at 1800 feet in the Mt.
 Veeder appellation.
 The site is next to a small redwood grove adjoining the primary vineyard where they source much of the fruit from for their red wines.
 As expected the views here on a clear day are expansive.

-For more information visit: www.vgschateaupotelle.com
+For more information or to join one of their wine clubs, visit: www.vgschateaupotelle.com